Reimagining Careers Education

 2020 Session 11:

-a whole school approach to careers education
+a whole school approach

 This session dives into how we plan for a whole-school approach to careers education, including the benefits and the barriers.
 We welcome our guest speaker, Grace Kinch, Director of Curriculum, Korowa Anglican Girls' School for this week's discussion.